BretFisher/kubernetes-mastery/slides/assignments/01kubectlrun.md

 2.3.
 On some clusters, the control plane is located *outside* the cluster itself.

-In that case, the control plane won't show up in `kube-system`.
+In that case, the control plane won't show up in `kube-system`, but you can find on host with `ps aux | grep kube`.

 ---